free-audio/clap/spec.rst

 C++ exceptions
 --------------

 A CLAP interface must not send exception.
-It is supposed to work width C programs.
+It is supposed to work with C programs.

 Multi-Threading